ademnea/HiveMonitor2/README.md

 4.sudo apt-get install portaudio19-dev

+5.sudo apt install gpac

-5.Edit this line "import device_capture_config as device_capture" in capture.py
+6.Edit this line "import device_capture_config as device_capture" in capture.py
   depending on the pi camera to be used whether old or new.

-6.sudo raspi-config > interface options > Legacy camera
+7.sudo raspi-config > interface options > Legacy camera
   Enable for pi camera module v3 , if lower version , disable Reboot after this